-The bill allows anyone to contribute to a disaster savings account with no limit on contributions made to, or contained in, an account.
+The bill allows anyone to contribute to a first-time homebuyer savings account with no limit on contributions made to, or contained in, an account.
 Accounts must only contain cash, but account holders may invest the funds in money market funds.